Britain's golden haul is best since 1908

 In Beijing, Britain ended up fourth overall in the medals table with 47 medals from 11 sports.

-That was the country's best performance since 1908, where Britain as hosts won 56 golds and 146 medals in total, but in Beijing the tally of 19 gold was not reached until the final weekend.
+That was the country's best performance since 1908, where Britain won 56 golds and 146 medals in total, but in Beijing the tally of 19 was not reached until the final weekend.

 "But it's not over yet.
 I join the nation in its hope that Team GB is set to deliver more sporting brilliance to come."